Jim Cornette: Total Nonstop Action Wrestling (2006–2009)

-In 2006, Cornette joined Total Nonstop Action Wrestling (TNA) as the new face of TNA Management.
-He held the title of "Management Director" according to the press releases following his premiere at the Slammiversary PPV event on June 18, 2006 in Orlando, Florida.
-After a brief speech, he departed, but returned at the end of the show in light of the "Orlando Screwjob", taking the NWA World Heavyweight Championship belt after Jeff Jarrett, Larry Zbyszko and Earl Hebner successfully executed a screwjob on Christian Cage and Sting.
+In 2006, Cornette joined Total Nonstop Action Wrestling as the new face of TNA's management.
+He held the title of "Management Director" according to the press releases following his premiere at the Slammiversary PPV event on June 18, 2006, in Orlando, Florida.
+After a brief speech, he departed, but returned at the end of the show in light of the "Orlando Screwjob", taking the NWA World Heavyweight Championship belt after Jeff Jarrett, Larry Zbyszko and Earl Hebner successfully executed a worked screwjob on Christian Cage and Sting.
+Matt Morgan had also become Cornette's on-screen bodyguard to prevent harm to his physical being, until leaving that post to become a full-time wrestler.
+Cornette was released from TNA on September 15, 2009.
+He has said that he was released because he was not "100 percent" behind TNA's creative team, headed by Vince Russo.